PipedreamHQ/pipedream/docs/docs/README.md

 - Connecting SaaS apps
 - General API orchestration and automation
-- Database automations (learn about [connecting to resources behind a firewall](/workflows/steps/code/nodejs/http-requests/#use-an-http-proxy-to-proxy-requests-through-another-host))
+- Database automations ([reach out](https://pipedream.com/community) to learn about connecting to resources behind a firewall)
 - Custom notifications and alerting
 - Mobile and JAMstack backends
 - Rate limiting, request smoothing
-- Event queuing and concurrency management
+- Event queueing and concurrency management
 - Webhook inspection and routing
 - Prototyping and demos